-Water, plumbing and bathroom fittings Repair Category 1 Notes No significant defects at the time of inspection.
-Further updating could be considered to personal preference in future.
+Water, plumbing and bathroom fittings Repair Category 1 Notes Furring was noted to the stopcock, therefore ongoing monitoring and checks are advised.
+Sealant to the wash hand basin pedestal within the shower room could be improved.
+The tumble drier currently utilised within the utility room does not extract to the outside, which is not considered best practice.
 Ongoing checks should be made to plumbing fitments and sealants.
-Failure of seals can result in dampness and decay to adjoining/underlying areas.
+Failure of seals can result in dampness and decay to adjoining/underlying areas

-Heating and hot water

-Repair Category 1

-Notes No significant defect noted.
-Heaters appear of mixed eras and patterns.
-Further upgrading could be considered to personal preference.
+Heating and hot water Repair Category 1 Notes No significant defects were apparent.
+A past leak from a valve to the hallway radiator was apparent.
+We have been advised that an annual service contract is in place for the oil boiler.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

-·

-Draina ıge
+Draina nge

 Repair Category 1

-Notes No significant defects noted.
+Notes No significant defects were apparent.